Amid calls to abolish ICE, investigators knock agency's detention center inspections

 "In fact, inspectors selected detainees for interviews by asking first whether they spoke English," the report said.

-Other examples of repeated problems that had already been pointed out in inspections but not dealt with included facilities' failure to tell ICE about alleged or proven sexual assaults.
-Less egregious continuing problems were guards opening detainees mail without the detained person present and not allowing participation in the maximum recreation time as required by the standards.
+Other examples of repeated problems that had already been pointed out in inspections but not dealt with included facilities failing to inform ICE about alleged or proven sexual assaults.
+Less egregious continuing problems were guards opening detainees' mail without the detained person present and not allowing participation in the maximum recreation time as required by the standards.

 Groups that have previously criticized ICE detention inspections said the findings reflect their own analysis of ICE inspection reports, which they obtained through open government requests.